 I’m Debra.
-I’d love to be your coach.
+I’d love to be your battle buddy.

 If you find yourself longing to connect with someone who’s been there, done that, and survived, I’m available.
 I know firsthand what it feels like to have a world suddenly crumble.
 It’s hard to know how to move forward!
 Everything that seemed normal before- eating, sleeping, and socializing, has now been turned topsy-turvy.